OMAR-0184/OMAR-0184/README.md

 📱 Building with **Flutter**, focusing on clean, minimal design.
 🧩 I enjoy solving small real-world problems with code that stays maintainable.

-> “Code is like wind — invisible, but it moves everything.” 🌤️

 ---